zenon4689/idealab_hompage/content/authors/Han Sol Kim/_index.md

 ---
 # Display name
-title: Hui Ze Hong
+title: Han Sol Kim

 # Full name (for SEO)
-first_name: Hui Ze
+first_name: Han Sol
-last_name: Hong
+last_name: Kim

 # Username (this should match the folder namtye)
 authors:
-  - Hui Ze Hong
+  - Han Sol Kim

 # Is this the primary user of the site?
 superuser: false